 The School Counseling Program is designed to prepare professionals for work as school counselors in elementary, middle, and high schools.

-The Clinical Mental Health Counseling Program is designed to prepare professional for work in community settings such as counseling centers, agencies, business and industrial and private practice.
-Students receive preparation in working with individuals, groups, couples, families and organizations.
+The Clinical Mental Health Counseling Program prepares professionals for work in a variety of settings such as... business/industry, and private practice.
+Students receive preparation in working with individuals, groups, couples, families, and organizations.

 Selection of a university and graduate program of study is an important decision.
-Therefore, prospective students are required to meet and consult with a departmental faculty adviser as part of the application process.
-Students should schedule an appointment to discuss career goals and special circumstances with a member of the faculty as soon as possible by calling 719-255-4996 or firstname.lastname@example.org.
+Therefore, as a first step prospective students are required to meet and consult with a departmental faculty member as part of the application process.
+Students should schedule an appointment to discuss career goals and special circumstances with a member of the faculty as soon as possible by calling 719-255-4996 or email@example.com.
 This meeting will also serve as an admissions interview for the program.